JASPER COUNTY — The Jasper County Health Department has moved into its new home.

 The commissioners will be asking county departments to provide a list of items for the auction in upcoming weeks.

 The health department is currently closed to the public, but those in need of vaccinations can make an appointment by calling 866-4917.

-The new site/old youth center also houses the county’s CASA department as well as a public meeting room that will used by county agencies such as the commissioners and council.
+The new site/old youth center also houses te offices of Crossroads CASA, as well as a public meeting room that will used by county agencies such as the commissioners and council.